 - The committee's initial focus was internal to City government and is now also focusing on community outreach and education programs to encourage others to take action to live in a more sustainable manner.

 - CPAC is guided by a Climate Action Plan, which was created in 2006 by City staff and community leaders and has been updated on a regular basis.
 This plan guided and continues to influence the work of CPAC ; click here to view the Action Plan.

-Appointee Members: Each City Council member makes an appointment; appointees meet monthly and lead CPAC.
-Appointees serve City Council members in an advisory role and help vet information as requested.
-Appointees meet on the second Wednesday of every month at 8:30 a.m. at the City's Public Works Facility, 2910 Colonial Drive.
+Appointee Members: Appointees serve as an executive committee of sorts; they meet monthly and lead CPAC.
+Appointed by City Council, these members serve Council in an advisory role and help vet information as requested.
+Appointees meet on the first Tuesday of every month at 8:30 a.m. at the City's Public Works Facility, 2910 Colonial Drive.